April 9, 2026

 Integration depth is another repeated theme in G2 feedback.
 The product plays well with identity (IdP), endpoint (EDR/MDM), SIEM, ticketing, and NGFW/Prisma workflows.
 That matters when you want detection to lead to enforcement or when you need incidents to show up where your team already lives; reviewers frequently mention how these connections reduce swivel-chairing, tighten response loops, and make audit narratives clearer.

 G2 users also call out dashboards and reporting.
-Topology views, risk summaries, and device-level drill-downs make complex environments legible and defensible: you can show what’s talking to what, why it’s risky, and what actions you took.
-For many teams, that “show your work” moment is what turns a good pilot into an operational win.
+Topology views, risk summaries, and device-level drill-downs make complex environments legible and defensible: you can show what's talking to what, why it's risky, and what actions you took.
+In fact, 90% of G2 users rate its security analytics capabilities highly.
+For many teams, that "show your work" moment is what turns a good pilot into an operational win.

-G2 reviewers like the depth and unified view, but several note the console can feel dense at first, especially in multi-site rollouts where roles, groups, and workflows need planning.
-That said, the same G2 feedback points to a quick settlement once onboarding is done: alert noise drops, ownership is clearer, and investigations move faster as OT signals feed existing SIEM/SOAR pipelines.
+G2 reviewers appreciate the depth and unified view, but several note the console can feel dense at first, especially in multi-site rollouts where roles, groups, and workflows need planning.
+That said, the same feedback consistently points to a quick settlement once onboarding is complete: alert noise drops, ownership becomes clearer, and investigations move faster as OT signals feed existing SIEM/SOAR pipelines, making the initial investment in console orientation well worth the effort.

-Because it consolidates meaningful capabilities, some G2 users describe pricing and licensing as being on the higher side and say they’d like clearer guardrails as device counts grow.
-However, teams that plan for future scale and forecast usage early on report that costs become easier to predict and that consolidation ultimately offsets spend by reducing support tickets, closing visibility gaps, and strengthening audit readiness.
+Because the platform consolidates meaningful capabilities, some G2 users describe pricing and licensing as being on the higher side and say they'd like clearer guardrails as device counts grow.
+However, teams that plan for future scale and forecast usage early on report that costs become easier to predict, and that consolidation ultimately offsets spend by reducing support tickets, closing visibility gaps, and strengthening audit readiness, delivering lasting ROI that justifies the upfront modeling.

 Overall, rated a 4.3/5 on G2, reviewers appreciate that it can introduce it alongside existing network and security architectures and then elevate controls as visibility improves.
 It’s a practical path to reducing risk without pausing the business.
 Repeated G2 themes point to a platform that delivers a trustworthy inventory, fewer blind spots, and faster, better-informed decisions when something starts behaving out of band.

-- Palo Alto Networks IoT/OT Security review, Verified User in Defense & Space.
+- Palo Alto Networks IoT/OT Security review, Ritika G.

-- Palo Alto Networks IoT/OT Security review, Ramon F.
+- Palo Alto Networks IoT/OT Security review, Pawan M.

 Explore the best Network Access Control software on G2.
 Compare top NAC tools built to enforce zero trust policies and secure every device on your network.